anupama12sg/anupama12sg/README.md

 ## <p align='center'>😄 About Me</p>

 <div align='center'>
-🚀 Learning about Full stack and venturing out to experience and work in Web Dev & Web3.<br>
+🚀 Learning about Full stack development & venturing out to experience and work in Web Dev & Web3.<br>
 👯 Would love to collaborate and work on exciting stuff with other developers and awesome people.<br>
 </div>
 <br>